persist-os/vector-native/docs/how-to-read.md

 ## Conclusion

-Vector-Native is readable shorthand for LLM ops.
-Learn symbols → read fluently with 88-95% token savings (README).
+Vector-Native is readable shorthand for LLM operations.
+The core value is precision and clarity—eliminating ambiguity from natural language.
+Token reduction varies widely by use case.
 Practice with examples for quick mastery.